-Over the past five years, the changes in NEO compensation are primarily attributed to incentive plan compensation.
-Total NEO compensation relative to the key financial metrics has remained consistent over the past five years.
-In 2022, the percentage of compensation compared to funds flow and revenue decreased.
-The decrease is attributed to the successful execution of our strategic plan including the successful integration of acquisitions and organic growth, and increased commodity prices.
+Over the past five years, the changes in NEO compensation are primarily attributed to long-term incentive plan compensation.
+Total NEO compensation relative to the key financial metrics has remained generally consistent over the past five years.
 For a further description of management's achievements on the components of our strategic plan, see "Financial Performance and Operational Excellence" and "Health, Safety and Environment" above.